BCG-X-Official/facet/README.rst

 .. image:: sphinx/source/_static/redundancy_dendrogram.png
     :width: 600

-Based on the dendrogram we can see that the feature pairs (`LSTAT`, `RM`) and (`CRIM`: per capita crime rate by town, `NOX`: nitric oxides concentration in parts per 10 million) each represent a cluster in the dendrogram and that `LSTAT` and `RM` have high importance.
-As a next action we could remove RM (and maybe NOX) to further simplify the model and obtain a set of independent features.
+Based on the dendrogram we can see that the feature pairs (`LDL`, `TC`) and (`LTG`, `BMI`: body mass index) each represent a cluster in the dendrogram and that `LTG` and `BMI` have high the highest importance.
+As potential next actions we could remove `TC` and explore the impact of removing one of `LTG` or `BMI` to further simplify the model and obtain a reduced set of independent features.

 Please see the
 `API reference <https://bcg-gamma.github.io/facet/apidoc/facet.html>`__